What Are Food Allergies?

 Soy is found in many foods and it's a common food allegy.
 Find out how to help kids with an allergy stay safe.Read More

 Many kids battle allergies year-round, and some can't control their symptoms with medications.
-For them, allergy shots (or allergen immunotherapy) can be beneficial.Read More
+For them, allergy shots (or allergen immunotherapy) can help.Read More

 Fish allergy can cause a serious reaction.
 Find out how to keep kids safe.Read More